 Impetigo: What can make it go away faster?

-Research has shown that milder cases of impetigo go away faster when they're treated with particular antibiotic creams.
+Research has shown that milder cases of go away faster when they're treated with particular antibiotic creams.
 It isn't clear whether antiseptic solutions or creams can help.

-Impetigo is a skin infection that is usually itchy and sometimes painful, and is most common in children.
+Impetigo is a skin that is usually itchy and sometimes painful, and is most common in children.
 It is caused by bacteria and is highly contagious.
 Left untreated, it usually clears up on its own within a few weeks – but there's a risk of infecting other people until it does.
-Antibiotic creams are often used in order to make the symptoms go away faster and stop the infection from spreading.
-Antibiotic tablets may be used if the impetigo has spread over larger areas of skin.
+Antibiotic creams are often used in order to make the symptoms go away faster and stop the from spreading.
+Antibiotic tablets may be used if the has spread over larger areas of skin.
 All antibiotic medications have to be prescribed by a doctor.

 Research on how effective the different treatments are